 Practical operations are run by the association’s expert organization, i.e. the TELA office.
 Our office is assisted by advisory committees and expert groups composed of member organization representatives.
 The advisory committees and expert groups have been established by decision of the TELA Board of Directors or the Managing Director.

 Cornerstones of our operations

 Our mission is to strengthen the earnings-related pension system and to influence the sector’s general operating environment.
 Our work consists of advocacy in the sector and the production of various contents associated with this.
 We share these contents through communication, advocacy and education about society.
 We also provide analyses and other material pertaining to the economy and investments of the earnings-related pension system.

 Our operations are based on diverse expertise in the earnings-related pension sector, on good networks and on explicit communications.
 Our aim is that our advocacy is transparent, goal-oriented and persistent.

 More information about our mission statement and desired state can bu found from our strategy.

 Our members are responsible for the implementation of statutory earnings-related pension provision.
 Our advocacy work therefore focuses on issues pertaining to the implementation of earnings-related pensions and the operating environment of pension insurers.

 Through our advocacy work and the associated communications, we influence

 - laws and other regulations concerning the sector of earnings-related pensions; and

-- the confidence felt towards the earnings-related pension system.
+- trust and understanding felt towards the earnings-related pension system.